 At a Gas Turbine Power Plant, different types of compressors are used.
 The selection of an air compressor in a gas turbine power plant mostly depends on the requirement of compressed air to run the turbine engine.

 The gas turbine is used in the power plant to drive the generator.
 With this, you can produce electricity with other arrangements.

-Today electricity is the prime requirement to run the engineering plant and also our day to day life.
-To fulfil this need, power plant generates electricity in combination with other types of machinery.
+Today electricity is the prime requirement to run the engineering plant and also our day-to-day life.
+To fulfill this need, the power plant generates electricity in combination with other types of machinery.

 Usually, a rotary air compressor is used with a gas turbine.
 Mostly centrifugal compressor or axial compressor is used.

 So, I will like to share some information on construction and working on both compressors.